 Tapping the pin, followed by a tap on the name of crag reveals the more detailed five day forecast for each individual route.

-Once done with the filter you can choose to go back to the original map view.
+Once done with the filter you can choose Reset to go back to the original map view.

 The search 🔍 box at the top of the page can be used to find a specific mountain, crag or route that you are interested in climbing.